 By setting success measures from the start, Airbnb kept all stakeholders in the loop and ensured everyone was rowing in the same direction.

-Pro Tip – Conducting ongoing assessments is decidedly easier if you use a robust referral marketing software to systematically track the health of your program and deliver up-to-date data to you when you need it.
+Pro Tip - Conducting ongoing assessments is decidedly more accessible if you use robust referral marketing software to systematically track the health of your program and deliver up-to-date data to you when you need it.

 You want sales…